conduktor/ctl/README.md

 ### Commands Usage
 ````
+You need to define the CDK_TOKEN and CDK_BASE_URL environment variables to use this tool.
+You can also use the CDK_KEY,CDK_CERT instead of --key and --cert flags to use a certificate for tls authentication.
+If you have an untrusted certificate you can use the CDK_INSECURE=true variable to disable tls verification

 Usage:
+  conduktor [flags]
   conduktor [command]

 Available Commands:
   apply       Upsert a resource on Conduktor
   completion  Generate the autocompletion script for the specified shell